FHedin/QSD.gen.samples/README.md

 Debug builds are possibly slower, usually more memory consuming, but useful when debugging with gdb or valgrind.

-If OpenMM or your selected Lua implementation is installed to a non-standard (e.g. not /usr/local) CMake will probably not find them, in that case add the path where the were installed to CMAKE_PREFIX_PATH, e.g.:
+If some dependancies were note detected (e.g. because they are not available within /usr/local) it is required to add the path where the were installed to CMAKE_PREFIX_PATH, e.g.:
-  * cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH="$HOME/bin/openmm;$HOME/bin/luajit" ..
+  * cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH="$HOME/bin/something" ..

 Then, once CMake built a Makefile without error, just execute the following in order to build the executable:
   * make